jfcloutier/karma_system/design_notes/som.md

 ### CA to all CAs

-* Wellness measure change - broadcasted whenever a CA's fullness, integrity or engagement mesaure changes
+* Wellness measure change - broadcasted whenever a CA's fullness, integrity or engagement mesaure changes.
+See notes on wellbeing for details about the "diffusion" of wellbeing information across the SOM

 ## Contraints